JStech/pcl/doc/tutorials/content/pfh_estimation.rst

 quadruplets is binned into a histogram.
 The binning process divides each features’s value range into **b** subdivisions, and counts the number of occurrences in each subinterval.
-Since three out of the four features presented above are measure of the angles between normals, their values can easily be normalized to the same interval on the trigonometric circle.
+Since three out of the four features presented above are measures of the angles between normals, their values can easily be normalized to the same interval on the trigonometric circle.
 A binning example is to divide each feature interval into the same number of equal parts, and therefore create a histogram with :math:`b^4` bins in a fully correlated space.